skmin-lab/unixmd/docs/source/quick_start.rst

 - DOTPOPD

-This file shows the time-derivative populations by decoherence at each time step.
+This file shows the time-derivative populations by decoherence at each MD step.
 The decoherence correction turns on when there are finite populations of the two adiabatic states.
-Due to the correction, decoherence occurs in the off-coupling region and eventually electronic wave function collapses to the running state (the ground state, in this case).
+Due to the correction, decoherence occurs in the off-coupling region and eventually the electronic state collapses to the running state (the ground state, in this case).

 .. code-block:: bash